jaeha-choi/Hackathon-2021/Readme.md

 - `PyQt==5.15.4`: Used for client GUI
 - `pyperclip==1.8.2`: Used for clipboard
 - `qdarkstyle==3.0.2`: Used for dark mode on desktop client
+- `xrange`: Used for cycling through list widget

 ## **GUI Requirements**